gecrooks/weblogo/README.md

 3.4

 ###WebLogo 2
- The legacy WebLogo 2 sever can be found <a href="http://weblogo.berkeley.edu/">here.</a>
+ The legacy WebLogo 2 server can be found <a href="http://weblogo.berkeley.edu/">here.</a>

 ### Installation